Join the Movement - Sign the Delay Manifesto 📑

 Something to keep in mind is that the Explicit Content filter removes explicit language only, and only for radio stations.
 Your stations may still play songs that encounter adult themes, situations, or suggestive album artwork, and on-demand content like albums, podcasts and playlists will not be filtered automatically.

-12+ Apple App Store Rating, T (Teen) Google Play Store Rating
+13+ Apple App Store rating, T (Teen) Google Play Store rating.
+Click here to see the most recent Spotify Premium’s pricing.

-Blocking explicit content is explained very clearly on Spotify’s website.
-But, like Pandora, this toggle can be easily changed by whoever is logged in.
+Blocking explicit content is explained very clearly on Spotify’s website and in our PYE app review, but, like Pandora, this toggle can be easily changed by whomever is logged in.
 The only exception is if you have a Spotify Family Account.
-As the account owner, you can disable explicit songs for specific family members on the account (similar to an iPhone Family Sharing account).
+As the account owner, you can disable explicit songs for specific family members on the Spotify Family account.

 One perk to using Spotify is that it can be monitored by Bark on Android, iPhone, Kindle Fire, and Chromebook.
 Bark monitors the lyrics in your child’s recently played songs and analyzes words for potential issues.

-4+ Apple App Store Rating, E (Everyone) Google Play Store Rating
+4+ Apple App Store rating, E (Everyone) Google Play Store rating.
+Spotify Kids pricing comes with the Premium Family subscription (6 accounts).

 FINALLY!
 A music streaming app designed with young ears in mind!
 Spotify Kids has more than 8,000 songs and 125+ playlists and has two age-based options (ages 0-6 or 5-12) for curated content.